MTES-MCT/ecobalyse-data/README.md

 - `ingredients.json` with the list of ingredients (for food)
 - `materials.json`with the list of materials (for textile)

-All these files are loaded by the Ecobalyse frontend (see in https://github.com/MTES-MCT/ecobalyse/ )
+All these files are loaded by the Ecobalyse frontend (see in https://github.com/MTES-MCT/ecobalyse/ ) and exported both in this repository and in a second configurable location (typically the Ecobalyse repository).

 ## Jupyter